 This bill establishes a new commission to study the potential privatization of the liquor commission in New Hampshire.
 It amends RSA 176 by inserting a new section, 176:20, which outlines the formation and responsibilities of the commission.
 The commission will consist of various members, including three representatives from the House, two from the Senate, and representatives from the Department of Safety, the Attorney General's office, the New Hampshire Retail Association, and the New Hampshire Lodging and Restaurant Association.
 The commission is tasked with examining the possible revenue implications of privatization and its effects on liquor and wine sales in the state.

 Additionally, the bill includes a provision for the repeal of RSA 176:20, which pertains to the commission's study of privatization, effective November 1, 2025.
-The commission is required to report its findings and any legislative recommendations by that same date.
-The legislative members of the commission will receive mileage reimbursement for their duties, and the commission must hold its first meeting within 45 days of the bill's passage.
-The effective date for the majority of the act is upon its passage, while the repeal will take effect later.
+The commission is required to report its findings and any legislative recommendations by this date.
+The legislative members will receive mileage reimbursement for their participation, and the commission must hold its first meeting within 45 days of the bill's effective date.
+The remainder of the act will take effect upon its passage.